-(Update: As of 14th July, I’ve sold more items bringing the total to almost $526.
+(Update: As of 7th Oct, I’ve sold more items bringing the total to almost $770.
+This amount will more than pay for my holiday accommodation.
 I would have sold more items sooner, but I haven’t listed them as regularly as I should have.
 Since I’m given 7 days for each listing, I’ll need to keep a closer eye on them and make sure they’re being advertised online.)

 So do cast new eyes at potential items in your house and garage, and evaluate their ‘stay’.
 Have these items ‘overstayed’ their welcome?

 There’s potential cash lying around just waiting for you.